albumentations-team/albumentations-ai-blog/posts/2025/04-label-consistency-in-keypoint-augmentation/index.md

 The experimental results demonstrate that:
 1. Proper label handling matters for model quality
-2. Augmentation significantly improves results (33% error reduction)
+2. Augmentation significantly improves results (21% error reduction)
 3. More augmentation requires longer training but is worth it
 4. Simple architectures with good augmentation can achieve competitive results

-The code is available at [repository link], including the full training script, visualization tools, and pretrained models.

 ## References